Vaginal birth after C-section

-- Less chance you would need a blood transfusion
+- Less chance you will need a blood transfusion

-- It may help you avoid future C-sections.
-This is a good thing for women who want to have more children.
+- You may avoid future C-sections -- a good thing for women who want to have more children

 What Are the Risks?

-The most serious risk with VBAC is rupture (break) of the uterus.
-Blood loss from a rupture can be a risk for the mom and can cause damage to the baby.
+The most serious risk with VBAC is a rupture (break) of the uterus.
+Blood loss from a rupture can be a risk for the mom and can injure the baby.